In a perfect world, I would never blog about version numbers in Perl.

 Unfortunately, version numbers in Perl aren't boring and easy.
 Instead, they are complicated and confusing.
 Every Perl programmer needs to understand at least some of this complexity.
 Otherwise, you can make life difficult for yourself or others without realizing it.

 In this article, I'm going to explain what I think are 'good practices' for dealing with version numbers in Perl.
-I'm going to point out what I think are 'bad practices'.1 In the end, I'm going to make some recommendations that I hope people will follow for their own sake and the sake of others who work with their code.
+I'm going to point out what I think are 'bad practices'. ((N.B., the Perl Best Practices book is wrong)) In the end, I'm going to make some recommendations that I hope people will follow for their own sake and the sake of others who work with their code.

 For the impatient, the disinterested or those who just want to follow a recipe, my advice for all modules is this: